-Public Employees for Environmental Responsibility (PEER), American Bird Conservancy, [[ and others to be added]] submit this Petition under the Right to Petition Government Clause in the First Amendment of the United States Constitution and the Administrative Procedure Act.
+Public Employees for Environmental Responsibility (PEER) and American Bird Conservancy (ABC) together with 63 other co-petitioning non-profit groups submit this Petition under the Right to Petition Government Clause in the First Amendment of the United States Constitution and the Administrative Procedure Act.
 The Petition asks EPA to amend its existing regulation for registrations of all neonicotinoid insecticides and other systemic insecticides so as to require all registration and re-registration applicants to provide performance (efficacy) data to ensure that the benefits of their products actually exceed their costs, including to society and to the environment.
-Systemic insecticides
+Systemic insecticides present unique and insidious risks in their predominant